jbowler432/tenb-reports/README.md

 'IO instance name 2':{'tio_AK':'xxx-yyyy','tio_SK':'xxx-yyyy'}}
 ```

-tenbIOcore.py contains the core functions to interface with the IO rest API.
+tenbIOcore.py contains the core functions to interface with the tenable.IO rest API.
 Most of these functions download the data and save the results in json format

 beautifyResults.py is used to process the saved json files and turn them into prettier html formats